Choonholic/ChzzkDownloader/doc/en-US/chzzk_transport_finalizer_manual.en-US.md

 ChzzkTransportFinalizer --exist
 ```

-## Set the threshold % for stopping finalization when disk space is low
+## Setting the threshold % for stopping finalization when disk space is low
 By default, finalization will stop if the free space in the watching directory drops below 10%.
 To set the free disk space threshold, use the following command.
 The acceptable range is `3` to `30`.

 ```powershell